Picking up litter and carpentry projects: Floyd County Prison inmates getting it done

 It's not the first time the prison noticed a need and filled it.

-There were several trees down after storms a few months ago on the campus of the Georgia School for the Deaf in Cave Spring.
+After storms a few months ago, there were several trees down on the campus of the Georgia School for the Deaf in Cave Spring.

-Inmates took those fallen trees, and like the ones in Ridge Ferry Park, milled them and constructed picnic tables which they donated back to the schools.
+Inmates took those fallen trees and, like the ones in Ridge Ferry Park, milled them and constructed picnic tables that they donated back to the school.

 Those skills learned at the saw mill translate as they near release.